What are state machines?

 }

-Running the above getOrderMessage is returning Your order has been picked and is on its way to be packed! and the user doesn't know that it was shipped.
+and the user doesn't know that it was shipped.
 What gives?
 Our disperate state fell over and we were unable to correctly convey this information.

 Now, imagine another scenario where instead of entering a date, our employees change an order status directly.
-Our new data model will only require one more attribute, status.
+Our new data model will only require one more attribute, status

 {